it-at-m/Praktikumsplaner/doc/src/usability_tests/meldezeitraum.md

 ## Meldezeitraum without title
 Try to create a Meldezeitraum without a name.

-## Meldezeitraum false Start and End
+## Meldezeitraum wrong Start and End
 Try to create a Meldezeitraum with a Startzeitpunkt of `10.10.2020` and an Endzeitpunkt of `10.09.2020`.